 As Jindal demonstrates, advancing good policies is good politics.
 The wonky Jindal is far from a natural pol, but his hands-on approach allowed Louisiana to rebound beyond expectations in the wake of Hurricane Katrina.
 As the Republican front-runner, Romney would be well-advised to take a cue from Jindal instead of worrying whether doing so would become fodder for Democratic attack ads in a general election.
 It’s called leadership, and it’s something voters across the political spectrum yearn for.

-This article appears in the Oct.
-26, 2011, edition of National Journal Daily.
+This article appears in the October 26, 2011, edition of NJ Daily.